proteinreport/proteinreport.org/content/en/events/cultured-meat-symposium-2022/index.md

 date: 2022-04-26 07:58:36
 lastmod: 2022-04-26 07:58:36
 slug: /cultured-meat-symposium-2022
 description: "Join the cellular agriculture industry at the 5th edition of the Cultured Meat Symposium.
-This landmark event is taking place in Downtown San Francisco on Friday, October 28th and Saturday, October 29th.
+This landmark event is taking place in Downtown San Francisco on Friday, October 28th and Saturday, October 29th.Creativity + Commerce.
-Creativity + Commerce.
 The theme of CMS22 embraces the path to commercial scale as the industry matures."
 proteins: [Cell-Based, Microbial]
 products: [Meat, Dairy, Seafood, Ingredients]
 topics: [Business, Policy, Sci-Tech]
-regions: [US &amp; Canada]
+regions: [US & Canada]
 images: ["cms_black.png"]
 banner_image: "1500x300_0.jpg"
 online: FALSE